-We mostly advise local residents about where to locate suitable nest boxes within Bristol and answer emails about making and installing our successful design of home-made swift box.
+We mostly advise home-owners on making and installing their own boxes and where best to locate them around their property.
 However we were on BBC Springwatch and Autumnwatch 2015 and have been involved in several larger projects.

 Swift box building workshop November 2017

 We helped out at a ‘make your own swift box’ workshop in November 2017 organised by Matt Collis.
 The event was successful (although very cold!) and we hope to hold more in future.
 Here are a few photos of work in progress…